pydantic/pydantic/docs/usage/settings.md

 ## Dotenv (.env) support

 Dotenv files (generally named `.env`) are a common pattern that make it easy to use environment variables in a platform-independent manner.

 A dotenv file follows the same general principles of all environment variables, and looks something like this:

-#### `.env`

 ```
 # ignore comment